Temple in antis: Temple at Ain Dara

 Located in Northern Syria, and built during the late Bronze Age (1300 BC until 740 BC), predating Solomon's temple.
 It was built in a three part style with a foundation of limestone and basalt, but the temple itself would have been mudbrick and wood.
 Sandstone marks the borders of where the courtyard would have been, leading up to the porch.
 The open-air porch is marked by two pillars, and is not as embedded into the temple's face as others of its design.
 The vestibule to the main room is almost square, and the ante on the outer wall is slightly wider than the rest of the wall creating the porch.
 Carved into the floor between the porch and main hall are several feet, the meaning is debatable, but probably marks the deities path into the temple.
 The main hall has an altar on the back wall, where the temple deity would have been placed.
 The walls of the main room are engraved with lions and other artwork.
 At the back of the temple there is a hall full of carved stelae with pictures of religious practices and royalty of the time.

-Al-rawda
+Al-Rawda

-Located on the Syrian steppe, Al-Rawda is an archeological site with an abundance of dwellings and temples.
+Located on the Syrian steppe, Al-Rawda is an archeological site or tell with an abundance of dwellings and temples.
 The layout of the site seems to suggest that the town was planned before construction.
 At the northeast of the site there is a large religious fortification.
 There seems to be multiple temples at the site, One large temple in antis connected to a smaller one and evidence of more that have yet to be excavated.
 Reaching 60m in front of the temple there is an enclosure that houses the courtyard and other buildings related to the temples.
 The largest temple at the site seems to be built on top of two previous temples.